Capital Improvement Program

 The Capital Improvement Program (CIP) is administered by the Public Works Engineering Division.
 The program provides for maintenance and improvements to existing infrastructure as well as new installations to support future growth in the City of Chino.
 The division oversees and manages the planning, design, bidding, construction inspection, and project management functions for City-sponsored CIP projects.

 - Various Landscape Improvements

 The CIP was developed with input from City departments and citizen groups and was adopted by the City Council based on identified needs.
 The projects are funded from a variety of sources such as the General Fund, Community Development Block Grant, Measure I, SB 1 and other local and federal grants.

-The City of Chino requests your written comments on the Mitigated Negative Declaration during a 30-day review period which begins Friday July 15th, 2022 and ends Monday August 15th, 2022.
-Please direct your comments or questions to Maria Fraser, CIP Engineering Manager, 13220 Central Avenue, Chino, California 91710 or via email.
+The City of Chino requests your written comments on the draft INITIAL STUDY (WITH PROPOSED) MITIGATED NEGATIVE DECLARATION/ENVIRONEMENTAL ASSESSMENT during the CEQA-required public review period beginning March 8th, 2023 and ending April.
+6th, 2023 (30-days).
+Please direct your comments or questions to Maria Fraser, CIP Engineering Manager, 13220 Central Avenue, Chino California 91710 or via email.